Learn something new every day

 The syncytium plays a vital role in the function of the skeletal system as well.
 It is this part of the skeletal system that allows the muscles to coordinate with one another in such a way that rapid contraction becomes possible.
 This part of the skeletal muscle also helps to prevent cell death in medical conditions such as myopathy.

-The heart is another area of the body where the syncytium proves to be an important asset.
+The heart is another area of the body where this structure proves to be an important asset.
 This type of structure is present in both the atrial and ventricular areas of the heart.
 The syncytium located in the heart is basically a network of cells known as cardiac muscle cells.
 The function of this network is to allow all of the cardiac cells to contract at the same time with only the slightest resistance.